+The exponential size of \( \mathcal{J}_{A,b} \) contradicts the existence of a polynomial-time algorithm \( \Phi \), completing the proof. \end{proof} 2mm

-\begin{remark} \cref{th3.1} shows that the ERROR BOUND FOR LINEAR INEQUALITIES problem does not belong to the class {\bf P}.
-However, it is not necessarily the case that this problem belongs to the class {\bf NP}, since doing so would require resolving the well-known conjecture ``\( \mathbf{P} \neq \mathbf{NP} \)?" in complexity theory.
+\begin{remark} \cref{th3.1} shows that the \textbf{ERROR BOUND FOR LINEAR INEQUALITIES} problem does not belong to the class {\bf P}.
+However, this does not imply that the problem lies in {\bf NP}, since establishing such a membership would require resolving the well-known open problem \( \mathbf{P} \neq \mathbf{NP} \) in complexity theory.

-To the best of our knowledge, there is widespread belief that \( \mathbf{P} \neq \mathbf{NP} \), even though no proof of this conjecture is currently in sight.
-Given the current state of knowledge, it seems more reasonable to operate under the assumption that \( \mathbf{P} \neq \mathbf{NP} \), rather than to invest effort in proving the contrary.
-In this paper, we adopt a tentative view of the world of {\bf NP}, with the expectation (though not certainty) that the region representing \( \mathbf{NP} \setminus \mathbf{P} \) is not entirely empty. \end{remark}
+To the best of our knowledge, there is a widespread belief that \( \mathbf{P} \neq \mathbf{NP} \), although no proof is currently available.
+In the absence of a resolution, it is customary to proceed under this working hypothesis rather than to attempt to prove the contrary.
+Accordingly, in this paper we adopt a tentative viewpoint on the structure of {\bf NP}, under the expectation (though not the certainty) that the set \( \mathbf{NP} \setminus \mathbf{P} \) is nonempty. \end{remark}

 Based on \cref{rem3.1}, it becomes necessary to study the complexity of the ERROR BOUND FOR LINEAR INEQUALITIES problem within the framework of the {\bf NP} world.

 A decision problem related to ERROR BOUND FOR LINEAR INEQUALITIES is described as follows: